lafusew/pf/content/resume.md

 ## $ Me

-Hey!
-I'm a french guy from Nice, who's currently living in **Paris**.
-I'm working at **Moneybounce**, as an apprentice fullstack developper.
+Hey, I'm a French guy from Nice, who currently lives in **Paris**.
+I work at **Moneybounce**, as an  fullstack developer apprentice.

-On a daily basis I'm working with **Typescript** in **Nodejs** environements, but I'm currently learning and using **Go** on my end to build faster services and CLI tools.
+On a daily basis, I work with **Typescript** in **Nodejs** environments, but I'm learning and using Go on my side to build faster services and CLI tools.

-I'm interested in distributed networking and communications, microservices architectures and overall backend development. [*Learn More*](#-more)
+I'm interested in distributed networks and communications, microservices architectures and overall backend development. [*Learn More*](#-more)

 ## $ Experiences

-It's been almost 2 years since I started working as a developper.
-I started as a frontend developper but my interest in backend quickly made me trying to go fullstack.
+It's been almost two years since I started working as a developer.
+I started as a frontend developer but my interest in backend quickly pushed me to try to move to fullstack.

 | Year        | Company                               | Occupied Job                                |
 | :----:      |    :----:                             |               :----:                        |